fenago/natural-language-processing-workshop/lab_guides/Lab_8.md

 Note

-The solution to this activity can be found on page 412.
+The solution to this activity can be found below.

 In the next section, we will explore more about performing sentiment analysis using online web services.